-Norena Shopland reviews the debut novel from Gaby Koppel, and finds much to think about within a novel which combines mystery with the tangled relationships of dysfunctional families.
+Norena Shopland reviews Reparation, the debut novel from Gaby Koppel, and finds much to think about within a novel which combines mystery with the tangled relationships of dysfunctional families.

 When Gaby Koppel began her debut novel Reparation she clearly took to heart that old writer’s adage, write about what you know.
 And so she turned to her own life experiences and the challenging relationship she had with her own mother, to write a novel charged with a number of difficult themes, not least dysfunctional families.